SEVENTH FLOOR GARFIELD BARWICK CHAMBERS

 Family LawNaidu & Seth [2021] FedCFamC2F 229.

-Human rightsAustralian Human Rights Commission proceedings – lawyer for Connor McLeod and Vision Australia in their discrimination complaint against the Reserve Bank of Australia (RBA) for failing to incorporate tactile features on Australian banknotes (despite the RBA already making such banknotes for various Asia-Pacific countries).
-Following the complaint and tireless campaigning by Mr McLeod and his family, the RBA announced the release of new series of new generation banknotes/Australian currency incorporating tactile markings for the blind and visually impaired.
+Human rightsAustralian Human Rights Commission proceedings – lawyer for Connor McLeod and Vision Australia in their discrimination complaint against the Reserve Bank of Australia (RBA) for failing to incorporate tactile features on Australian banknotes.
+Following the complaint and tireless campaigning by Mr McLeod and his family, the RBA announced the release of a new series of new generation banknotes/Australian currency incorporating braille for the blind and visually impaired.

 De Brennan, S. ‘Freezing notices and confiscation powers: New punitive roles for police?’
 (2011) Criminal Law Journal, Volume 35, p.
 345-360.